IPC Classes and Complying with IPC Standards for PCB Design

 The only unified PCB design suite with design and verification features that can be tailored to IPC standards.

-The IPC standards define specific design and manufacturing requirements for all aspects of a printed circuit board.
+The IPC standards include multiple manufacturing requirements for all aspects of a printed circuit board.
+These manufacturing requirements ultimately translate back to design requirements, and designers need PCB design software to help ensure their boards will be compliant with IPC design requirements.
 Some examples include via and microvia manufacturing, solder joint strength requirements, solder mask material and thickness, material properties for substrates, and several other manufacturing requirements.

 What IPC Sections are Relevant to PCB Design and Manufacturing?